openstack/ceilometer/doc/source/measurements.rst

 Delta       Changing over time (bandwidth)
 ==========  ==============================================================================

-Here are the counter types by components that are currently implemented:
+Here are the meter types by components that are currently implemented:

 Compute (Nova)
 ==============